imhazige/node-examples/README.md

 using [AdminLTE](https://github.com/almasaeed2010/AdminLTE/) which depend on [bootstrap@3](https://getbootstrap.com/) and [jquery](https://jquery.com/)
 create with template[express-template](https://github.com/nuxt-community/express-template)
 it works much better than next.js and have better document for now.
 But..., still a tentative way to me.
 Have not much confidence to use it in real production.
+### problems:
+- the eslint --fix did not fix the error, so I ignore all the source  in the .eslintignore
 ### how to run
 go the folder, run ```npm install``` then run ```npm run dev```
 ![](./nuxt-admin-lte.png)